Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Take db flavour specific code and leave that to sqlalchemy But sqlalchemy is focused around Object models as the backing db for apps

-Do we want to move the creation of the engine into the main execution loop rather than via the database class?
+Do we want to move the creation of the engine into the main execution loop rather than via the database class? - Yes done

+tested with SQLite / Postgres

 ## Writer Class

-Writing down to disk is slowing things down and we need to look at possibly doing that via asyncio
+Writing down to disk is slowing things down and we need to look at possibly doing that via asyncio - Done

+Publishers - Kafka - Done

 ### Things to consider